MomoRC-tech/HELIOS-EC-370-pro-Homeassistant/README.md

  - Lovelace dashboard support
  - Debug: one‑shot scan over Helios variables with a single INFO summary + file exports
  - Debug: RS‑485 stream logger switch to capture raw RX/TX frames to an HTML file with statistics (auto‑off after 15 minutes)
- - Icing protection: If the outdoor temperature (temp_outdoor) stays below the configurable frost protection threshold (sensor.helios_ec_pro_frostschutz_temperatur) for more than 10 minutes, the fan level is forced to 0 to reduce icing risk.
+ - Icing protection: If the outdoor temperature (temp_outdoor) stays below the configurable frost protection threshold (sensor.helios_ec_pro_frostschutz_temperatur) for more than 10 minutes, the fan is automatically set to level 0 and the "Eisschutz status" binary sensor is activated.
+The sensor resets when the fan level is set again.
- - Switch entity "Eisüberwachung enable" allows toggling the icing protection feature (enabled by default).
+ - Switch entity "Eisüberwachung enable" allows toggling the icing protection feature.
  - Binary sensor "Eisschutz status" indicates when icing protection is active.
- - Counter sensor "Eisschutz Auslösungen (24h)" shows how many times icing protection was triggered in the last 24 hours (rolling window; updates automatically).
- - Service `reset_icing_trigger_counter` to manually reset the rolling counter.
- - Long‑term statistics compatible icing trigger counter (state_class=measurement)

 ## 3. Hardware Requirements
 - Helios EC-Pro 270/370 (pre 2014) ventilation unit